 The City and the developer will each meet their own costs in the process of the commercial negotiations for a planning agreement, together with the cost of employing independent consultants and third parties if necessary.
-The City will require that all reasonable costs for the drafting, exhibition, execution and registration of the agreement are met by the developer, in accordance with the City's Fees & Charges.
+The developer must pay the City all reasonable costs for the drafting, exhibition, execution and registration of the agreement (and any amendment, in accordance with the City's Revenue Policy applicable at the time of completion of negotiation of the planning agreement.
+The costs will depend on the nature and complexity of the agreement.